logo RankiaUnited Kingdom

 PlatformLevelAdvantages

-XTB (xStation)Beginner/MediumMacroeconomic news, trading on more than 7500 instruments.
+XTB (xStation)Beginner/MediumMacroeconomic news, trading on more than 7,500 instruments.
+Free demo account.

 DEGIROBeginner/MediumLow commissions, simple and intuitive platform.

-Pepperstone (MT4-MT5-cTrader and TradingView)AdvancedNo minimum deposit.
+Pepperstone (MT4/MT5/cTrader)AdvancedNo minimum deposit.
 Demo account and excellent customer service.
+Best for forex and CFDs.

 Characteristics of the best trading platform for beginners